Legal

 • detect, investigate, and help prevent security, fraud, or technical issues;

-• protect the rights, property, or safety of Nexala, our users, employees, or others;
+• protect the rights, property, or safety of Nexala, our users, employees, or others; and/or

 • as part of a corporate transaction, such as a transfer of assets to, or an acquisition by or merger with, another company.